PIE vs PIH: What’s the Difference and How to Treat Them?

 Treat Acne and Other Inflammatory Skin Conditions Early

 Addressing the root cause of inflammation is essential for preventing PIE and PIH.
 Conditions like acne, eczema, psoriasis, and rosacea can all lead to post-inflammatory skin changes.
 Consult a doctor or qualified skincare professional for appropriate treatment options.
-Early intervention and effective management of these conditions can minimize the risk of developing PIE and PIH.
+Early intervention and appropriate management of these conditions may help reduce the risk of developing PIE and PIH.

 When to See a Doctor

-While many cases of PIE and PIH resolve on their own over time, some situations warrant professional medical advice.
+While some cases of PIE and PIH may resolve over time, some situations warrant professional medical advice.
 Consulting a doctor or qualified skincare professional is recommended in the following circumstances:

 Persistent or Worsening Discoloration